Rather than wearing yourself out with an ax, you can split more wood with much less effort using a log splitter.

-They work by focusing a great amount of pressure against a small surface area to split logs apart.
+Log splitters work by focusing a great amount of pressure against a small surface area to split logs apart.
 But how do you know how much pressure you need?

 Freshly fallen wood is very moist and difficult to cut, so it takes more tonnage (or a little more time aging) to split through it effectively.